UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 ### U-Net
 ------
-U-Net[3] is a noval deep learning neural network structure that firstly be introduced for biomedical images processing.
+U-Net[3] is a noval deep learning neural network structure that firstly was introduced for biomedical images processing.
 The structure consists of several levels of residual blocks for downsamling and upsampling.
 Minimal features extraction is done through the downsampling path and background noise is added/removed through upsampling reconstruction.
 The residual blocks are served for a fine-turning purpose during reconstruction.
 This network structure is proved to provide high accuracy